Lumiere401/Lumiere401.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 I am a first-year Ph.D. student advised by Alexander von Humboldt Prof. Dieter Schmalstieg at University of Stuttgart, Germany.
-Before my Phd, I finished my master in Lund University, Sweden.
+Before I started my Ph.D., I finished my master in Lund University, Sweden.
 My research interests include 3D Computer vision, especially how real and virtual objects can be interacted with human in VR/AR/MR.

 I am currently offering several master thesis in Generative AI and VR/AR.
 If you are interested deeply in scientific research and want to work with me.
-Please check more detail on:
+Please check [university page](https://www.visus.uni-stuttgart.de/en/team/Tian-00002/) for more information.